Cosmic velocity, density and halo mass function: Insights from deep learning: Introduction

 It is worth mentioning, that due to the enormous amount of data going to be delivered in near future from the cosmological surveys and simulations, we have already entered an era of big data in cosmology.
 Thus, the Machine Learning (ML) techniques become a complementary way to study the LSS of the Universe \citep{He:2018ggn}.
 ML can be used to have a more precise prediction for the LSS observables and to shed light on the physics and process of structure formation \citep{Lucie-Smith:2019hdl,Lucie-Smith:2020ris}. \\ In this work, we use ML methods to investigate the proposition of the analytical models of structure formation in predicting the late-time distribution of matter.
 Mainly, we aim to investigate the ideas of spherical collapse and ellipsoidal collapse.
-The first one is related to the initial smoothed density and the second one incorporates the physics of velocity field and tidal shear of the collapse region.
+The first one is related to the initial smoothed density and the second one incorporates the physics of velocity field and tidal shear of the collapse region. \\ {{ Our results, derived from a physical-model-independent procedure, confirm the well-established understanding that velocity information is crucial for accurately predicting the halo mass function (HMF) in the non-linear regime.
+In the context of the PS, our goal is to show the possibility of choosing the initial simulation box at later times (lower redshifts) to predict the HMF.
+Nevertheless, to achieve this objective, it is important that we possess knowledge of the velocity field of the DM particles, as it significantly enhances the precision of our predictions. }}

 We use Convolutional Neural Networks (CNN) to study the effect of density contrast and velocity field in LSS formation.
-The organisation of the paper is as follows: In section \ref{sec2} we review the theoretical background of this work, and in section \ref{sec3} we discuss the $N$-body simulation setups and the data being used in our work, namely we describe our simulations.
-Section \ref{sec4} is devoted to the technical description of our method and the deep learning framework.
+The organization of the paper is as follows: In Section\ref{sec2} we review the theoretical background of this work, and in Section \ref{sec3} we discuss the $N$-body simulation setups and the data being used in our work, namely we describe our simulations.
+Section\ref{sec4} is devoted to the technical description of our method and the deep learning framework.
 We present our results and interpretations in section \ref{sec5}, and finally, we have our conclusion and future remarks in section \ref{sec6}.